-I once found myself on a tailwater one late winter in February where a massive rainbow was holding along the near bank.
+I once found myself on a tailwater one late winter in February where a massive rainbow was holding along the nearby bank.
 Positioning myself behind this behemoth, I proceeded to cast fly after fly, but the fish paid little attention to anything I had to offer, save for politely moving out of the way for my bead head baetis nymph to drift by.

-Frustrated, I sat along the bank defeated.
-I then noticed a smooth rock poking out of water.
+Frustrated, I sat along the bank, defeated.
+I then noticed a smooth rock poking out of the water.
 I reached in and turned it over, revealing the missing piece to this puzzle, several dark olive scuds.
 I found the imitation in my box that resembled what I saw and returned to my spot on the river.

 The first cast yielded a different result.
 While it wasn't a take, I could tell I had the fish's attention.
 The next drift was on target, and I watched the trout's mouth open.
 I set the hook, and the fish sped off.
-In a second, my line screamed off the reel and then...snap!
+In a second, my line screamed off the reel, and then...snap!